mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ### Entrance{#entrance}

 By default, new journeys allow re-entrance.
 You can uncheck the option for “one shot” journeys, for example if you want to offer a one-time gift when a person enters a shop.
-In that case, you don't want the customer to be able to re-enter the journey and receive the offer again.

-When a journey "ends", it will have the status **[!UICONTROL Closed]**.
-The journey will stop letting new individuals enter the journey.
-Persons already in the journey will finish the journey normally.

-After the default global timeout of 30 days, the journey will switch to the **Finished** status.
-See this [section](../building-journeys/journey-gs.md#global_timeout).

->[!NOTE]
->
->Unitary journeys (starting with an event or a segment qualification) include a guardrail that prevents journeys from being erroneously triggered multiple times for the same event.
-Profile re-entrance is temporally blocked by default for 5 minutes.
-For instance, if an event triggers a journey at 12:01 for a specific profile and another one arrives at 12:03 (whether it is the same event or a different one triggering the same journey) that journey will not start again for this profile.
+Learn more about profile entrance mannagement, in [this section](entry-management.md).

 ### Timeout and error in journey activities {#timeout_and_error}